Frequently Asked Questions

 Can We Visit And Pay Our Last Respects?

-Yes, our funeral home is open and available to you at any time.
+Yes, our funeral home is open and available to you by appointment.
 If you wish to visit our private chapels, please ring and inform us when you would like to come and we will be pleased to arrange everything for you.

 How Many People Can Be Seated In The Limousine?